miluo41/pephemeral/README.md

 # pephemeral
-Project at Insight Data Science
+Project at Insight Data Science.
+The bulk of the data wrangling and modeling is stored in compute.py.